The festive season is here! and along with it an abundance of edible delights seem to be just about everywhere!

 Ama is a sticky, thick, mucus-like substance that if not cleaned out, will clog bodily channels and vitiate the “weak part” (Kavyaguna) in your body.

-Joints are typical weak spots, but the ama will vitiate different tissues and areas depending on the person.
-Some people may experience respiratory symptoms, constipation, gas, bloating, skin rashes or breakouts, congested lymphatic system, weight gain or stress.
+Joints, lungs and sinuses are typical weak spots where ama accumulates, but the ama will vitiate different tissues and areas depending on the person.
+Some people may experience respiratory symptoms, constipation, gas, bloating, skin rashes or breakouts, congested lymphatic system, weight gain, headaches, ulcers or stress.

 This is the beauty of the prevention aspect of Ayurveda.
 It can detect disease way before it gets even slightly complicated.